andreisperid/E-TKT/docs/diy/overview.md

 After making sure the system is working properly, you can proceed to *cable management and physically mounting* the parts together.

 ### 7. calibrate
-The final step makes sure the carousel letters are aligned to the tape and works along with the right pressing force.
+The final step makes sure the daisy wheel letters are aligned to the tape and works along with the right pressing force.
 There is a handy *calibration mode built-in the web app* ;)

 <br>